 Saint Leo University's College of Arts and Sciences is sponsoring the Monday performance with assistance from the university's Division of Student Affairs, the Student Government Union, and the Center for Global Engagement.

-Anyone who needs more information or seating accommodations is asked to make contact via an email to the firstname.lastname@example.org, or to leave a phone message at (352) 588-8401.
+Anyone who needs more information or seating accommodations is asked to make contact via an email to the firstname.lastname@example.org

 Photos are courtesy of Core Ensemble